 By reading this guide, you will have a better understanding of the different steel frame constructions available.

-Purlins are more efficent for sheds smaller than 12 meters in span.
-While larger purlin shed kits might be appear cheaper, the added costs of supply and installation significantly increases the price for larger sheds.
+Purlins are more efficient for sheds smaller than 12 meters in span.
+While larger purlin shed kits might appear cheaper, the added costs of supply and installation significantly increase the price for larger sheds.

 However, structural steel is great for larger sheds.
 It’s strong, more customisable, and the quicker install means that you won’t waste money on shed installation.

-If you're interested in a structural steel shed, or aren't sure what sort of shed will best suit your needs, you can contact our friendly team for expert advice.
+If you aren’t sure what will best suit your shed needs, you can contact our friendly team for advice.